hugoakerstrand/flowplyr/README.md

 ## ✨ Key goals

-- **Modern infrastructure** – a clean alternative to `flowCore` built on simple, transparent data structures.
+- **Modern infrastructure** – foregoes the use of S4 OOP to provide a simple, transparent data structure.
 - **Functional and flexible** – `flowplyr` makes flow data accessible, so you can `purrr`, `dplyr`, `data.table`, or base R as you would any type of data.